Ahmedpur East: 2017 oil tanker fire disaster

-Education Facilities in Ahmadpur East
+Education Facilities in Ahmedpur East

-Apart from the Abbas Higher Secondary School and Army Public School at Dera Nawab Sahib, the cities contain two government postgraduate colleges.
-The city also contains a government commerce college, Government Sadiq Abbas Degree College and a college for individuals who require special education.
+Apart from the Abbas Higher Secondary School and Army Public School at Dera Nawab Sahib, the city has two government postgraduate colleges.
+The city also has a government commerce college, Government Sadiq Abbas Degree College and a college for individuals who require special education.

 Many private colleges such as Punjab College, Nimz College, Allama Iqbal College, United College, Millat College, Laurel College, City College, Oxford College, Amal College and many more are working there.
-A campus of the Virtual University of Pakistan is also working here.
-There are about ten government high schools in the city and nearby.
+A campus of the Virtual University of Pakistan is also situated here.
+There are about ten government high schools in the city and nearby area.

 The city contains hundreds of private schools.
 Some of them are Allied School, Islamic Model Higher Secondary School, Country School System, The Educators, Dr AQ School System, The Smart School, Dar-e-Arqam School, EFA School System, The PACE School System and many more.